Allen County, Kentucky

 Allen County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, the population was 20,588.
-Its county seat is Scottsville.
+Its county seat and only municipality is Scottsville.
 The county is named for Colonel John Allen, a state senator and soldier who was killed leading the 1st Regiment of Kentucky Rifleman at the Battle of Frenchtown, Michigan during the War of 1812.
-Allen County practices the prohibition of alcohol and is a completely dry county.
+Allen County was a dry county until 2023, when it voted to legalize the sale of alcohol.
 It was formed in 1815 from parts of Barren and Warren counties.
 Allen County is included in the Bowling Green, KY Metropolitan Statistical Area.

 History

 Allen County was established in 1815 from land given by Barren and Warren counties.
 A courthouse fire in 1902 resulted in the loss of some county records.

 Geography

 According to the United States Census Bureau, the county has a total area of 352 sqmi, of which 344 sqmi is land and 7.5 sqmi (2.1%) is water.